 The history of Easter has it’s roots in both pagan and Christian celebrations.
 Christians celebrate the holiday as a time to remember the resurrection of Christ after he was crucified on the cross (on Good Friday).
 The egg represents new life, which is what the resurrection means to Christians.
 Pagan traditions celebrated spring and new life around Easter.
 The egg and bunny were symbols of fertility.
 Over the years, the two traditions seem to have melded together and here we are hunting for Easter Eggs each year.

 While many countries celebrate Easter, they don’t all involve unleashing toddlers upon a lawn to gather as many Easter Eggs as they can.
 In other countries, Easter celebrations could mean setting giant bonfires as they do in Sweden, or whipping the lady of your fancy with a pomlázka in Czechoslovakia.

 In Bulgaria, you’d meet up with friends at church and have an egg cracking battle.
 Meanwhile, in the Philippines, Easter celebrations for the most devout Catholics could involve a bloody ritual of real life crucifixions.
 Yikes!
 I’m thinking…let’s get back to the Easter Bunny.

 In this land where big is best, Winter Haven, Florida holds the Guinness World record for the largest Easter egg hunt which consisted of 501,000 eggs, searched for by 9,753 children accompanied by their parents at the Cypress Gardens Adventure Park on April 1st, 2007.
-However, this year, London is threatening to steal the Guinness World record for the largest number of participants in an Easter egg hunt with The Big Egg Hunt.
+In 2012, London threatened to steal the Guinness World record for the largest number of participants in an Easter egg hunt with The Big Egg Hunt, but they were unsuccessful.